jpmghyston/how-to-money/PITCHME.md

 Note:
 - Take infrequent expenses and put money aside consistently - e.g. Christmas, insurance, car insurance
 - No more lean months when your car breaks down - you've got money stashed away
+- Essentially breaking everything into a monthly payment
 ---
 ## 3. Roll with the punches
 Note: